 The Timm's Hill Trail is a 10 mile non-motorized trail connecting the Ice Age Trail to Timm's Hill, elevation 1951.5 feet, Wisconsin's highest natural point.

-The southern 2½ miles of the Timm's Hill Trail is open January 1st thru August 31st.
+The southern 2½ miles of the Timm's Hill Trail are open January 1st thru August 31st.
 Please follow Hwy C from September 1st thru December 31st.
 See the Trail Map for more details.

 Horses are allowed on the THT from May 1st to November 15th.
 Click here for important information about Horses on the THT.